-My mother has a problem with her eyes.
-She didn't see well.
-She had a hemorrhage in her eye - blind in one eye ...
-And in the other eye she suddenly had some kind of hemorrhage, and she could not see.
-We went to doctors in X [public hospital in the periphery].
-They tried and they said "there is nothing we can do", "she won't see anymore".
-She sat at home for three months .. no TV, no book, nothing.
-Four walls and that's it. … We were looking for a [private] specialist doctor [and] we found through the internet.
-[I told the public doctors: but] there are Avastin shots, do something.
-"No, she's not up to the standard, she doesn't deserve it… We went to her [private doctor], she gave her three injections … [now[ My mother sees, reads … Since then, they are erased for me.
+My mother has a problem with her eyes ...
+She was blind in one eye and then, in the other eye, she suddenly had some kind of hemorrhage, and she couldn’t see.
+We went to doctors in [a public hospital in the periphery].
+They tried and said, “There’s nothing we can do…She won’t see anymore.”
+[After this,] she sat at home for three months … no TV, no books, nothing.
+Four walls and that’s it. … We were looking for a [private] specialist doctor [and] we found [someone] through the internet.
+[I suggested to the public doctors to use] Avastin shots, do something!
+They said, “No, she doesn’t meet the standard, she isn’t entitled to it”… We went to her [private doctor].
+[After] three injections, [my mother} sees and reads.
+Since then, [the public eye doctors] are erased for me.
 This department is deleted for me ...
-It was really wrong. really, really wrong.
+It was really wrong, really, really wrong.

-1.2 Low-Mid and Working Class – negative impression of the public
+Lower-Middle and Working Class Negative Impression of the Public System

-Ira is a 72 year old "Russian", that is, a 90s immigrant from the former USSR, who lives in a peripheral city in the Israeli southern region.
-She is a retired accountant.
-For her, as for many "Russian" immigrants of the 1990s, poverty is a vivid memory due to immigration, deskilling and unemployment.
-Nowadays, she lives in her own comfortable private house.
-Yet, she is chronically sick, and her medical needs are many.
-This is how she summarizes the situation:
+Ira, a 72-year-old retired accountant who immigrated from the former Soviet Union (FSU) in the 1990s, lives in a peripheral city in Israel’s southern region.
+For her, as for many 1990s FSU immigrants, poverty is a vivid memory associated with her to immigration, deskilling, and unemployment.
+While today she lives in her own comfortable private house, she is chronically ill with many medical needs.
+She observed:

 I think that the health system does not work for the… ordinary person.
-Our health system only works in favor of people who have money.
+Our health system only works [for] people who have money.
 If you have money, you will get really good quality treatment.
 If you don’t have money, well, that’s where the story starts.
-Queues, for example ... you can't get it easily.
-You can get it with "protektzia" or privately.
+Queues, for example ... you can’t get [appointments] easily.
+You can get it with “protektzia” or privately.
 Money.
-Pay money in order to undergo surgery.
-That was what we did.
+Pay money [for] surgery.
+That’s what we did.

-Like Ronny and Ada, Ira too went to privatized medicine.
-Unlike Ronny or Ada, her story is not of the "hero quest" type and does not show any trace of contempt.
-Choice, so it seems, was forced upon her, from her subjective perspective.
-She tells of hardships and despair, and longs for the days when she could just trust the system.
+Like Ronny and Ada, Ira went to privatized medicine for a healthcare solution.
+Unlike Ronny or Ada, however, her story is not a “hero quest” and lacks any expression of contempt.
+Choice, according to her, was forced upon her.
+She told of hardships and despair, and longs for the days when she felt she could just trust the system.

-Rivi is a Mizrahi woman, a retired factory worker from a peripheral small town.
-She begins with the same statement about money and health:
+Rivi is a Mizrahi woman, a retired factory worker from a small town in the periphery.
+She began by expressing echoing Ira’s statement about the connection between money and health:

-When it's about money, then everything is in order ["Hakol Beseder"].
-But when you have to go through a professional doctor in the Clalit [HMO], then it’s a little bit problematic because the queues are long … this is very bad, and one who doesn't have the money is miserable.
-He falls through the cracks.
-I'm telling you – I went over to a Gastro [private specialist].
+When it’s about money, then everything is in order [“Hakol Beseder”].
+But when you have to go through a professional doctor in the [HMO], then it’s…problematic because the waiting is are long … This is very bad, and those without money are.
+They fall through the cracks.
+I’m telling you – I went to a gastro [private specialist].
 I hardly sat down, and he already called my name.
 Isn’t it surreal?
-It is very surreal.
+It’s very surreal.
 And [meanwhile] many people wait in line.
 Surreal!

-Rivi's account testifies as to the deep commodification of health which is presented as a fact of nature (health=money).
-Yet it too does not tell a victorious narrative of privatized medicine or expresses any contempt.
-Just like Ira, Rivi does not celebrate this situation.
-Rather she seems to lament it and keeps wondering if real ("its surreal").
+Rivi’s account testifies to the deep commodification of health which is presented as a fact of nature (health=money).
+Yet it, too, does not relate a narrative of privatized medicine’s victory or express any contempt.
+Like Ira, Rivi does not celebrate this situation, but seems to lament it and is in wonderment (“its surreal”).

-Nora, a Mizrahi retired factory worker from a peripheral village (Moshav) tells the first part in her story:
+Nora, a Mizrahi retired factory worker from a semi-cooperative village (moshav) in the periphery recounts: